 Low motivation days make it so much harder to consistently publish high-quality content on my blog.

-Combating writer’s doubt is achievable.
+Combating the writer’s doubt and overcoming self-doubt is achievable.

 If I could do it, not once but so many times, you can do it too.